Hurricane Erin stirs up strong winds and floods part of a NC highway as it slowly moves out to sea

 Erin remains a large hurricane as it heads out to sea

-Erin has become an unusually large and deceptively worrisome system, with tropical storm-force winds spreading across 500 miles (800 kilometers) — roughly the distances from New York City to Pittsburgh.
+The storm has fluctuated in intensity since first forming nearly a week ago, but it's still unusually large, stretching across more than 600 miles (965 kilometers) — twice as big as the average hurricane.

-It remained a Category 2 hurricane Thursday morning with maximum sustained winds around 105 mph (165 kph), the hurricane center said.
-Erin was about 210 miles (338 kilometers) east of Cape Hatteras and moving north-northeast at 17 mph (28 kph).
+It remained a Category 2 storm Thursday morning with maximum sustained winds around 105 mph (165 kph), the hurricane center said.
+Erin was about 210 miles (340 kilometers) east of Cape Hatteras and moving away from the East Coast.

 The hurricane center was also watching two tropical disturbances far out in the Atlantic that could develop into named storms in the coming days.
 With thousands of miles of warm ocean water, hurricanes known as Cape Verde storms are some of the most dangerous that threaten North America.